boschresearch/pylife/CONTRIBUTING.md

 bugfixes requiring a special bugfix release.
 Those can be filed against `master`.

-Branches should have meaningful names and whenever it makes sense use one of the following prefixes.

-* `bugfix/` for bugfixes, that do not change the API
-* `feature/` if a new feature is added
-* `doc/` if documentation is added or improved
-* `cleanup/` if code is cleaned or refactored without changing the behavior

-If your branch does not fit any of those, you can also come up with another appropriate prefix.
+Branches should have meaningful names.
+Ideally there is an issue that the branch addresses.
+Then the branch name should be prefixed with the number of the issue.

+Not that branches are meant to be short lived.
+That is why we don't have a complex branch naming policy.

 ## License